Mycoplasma Infections (Mycoplasma pneumoniae)

 Age

 The common misconception that M pneumoniae disease is rare among very young populations and among older adults has led to physician failure to consider the organism in the differential diagnoses of respiratory tract infections in persons in these age groups.
-Physicians should always consider M pneumoniae as a cause of pneumonia in persons of all ages, including children younger than 5 years.
+Physicians always should consider M pneumoniae as a cause of pneumonia in persons of all ages, including children younger than 5 years.
 Although M pneumoniae disease in infants is somewhat uncommon, when it is present, it can be severe.
-[10]
+[15]

 Previous